The Fog: Casting

 Cast as the female lead was Adrienne Barbeau, Carpenter's wife, who had appeared in Carpenter's TV movie Someone's Watching Me! in 1978.
 This was her first feature film.
 Barbeau also appeared in Carpenter's next film, Escape from New York (1981).

-Tom Atkins, a friend of Barbeau's, was cast as Nick Castle.
+Tom Atkins, a friend of Barbeau, was cast as Nick Castle.
 The Fog was Atkins' first appearance in a Carpenter film, and he also appeared in Carpenter's next film, Escape from New York (1981) as well as Halloween III: Season of the Witch (1982), which was produced and scored by Carpenter.

 Jamie Lee Curtis, who was the main star of Carpenter's 1978 hit Halloween, appeared as Elizabeth.
 Commenting on the role and on appearing in another of Carpenter's films, she said: "That's what I love about John.
 He's letting me explore different aspects of myself.
 I'm spoiled rotten now.
 My next director is going to be almost a letdown."
 In a retrospective interview, Curtis stated that her part was written into the film by Carpenter, who felt sympathy for her after the success of Halloween had failed to lead to her obtaining other roles.

 This was the first collaboration between Carpenter and character actor George Buck Flower, who would go on to appear in four more films directed by Carpenter: Escape from New York (1981), Starman (1984), They Live (1988) and Village of the Damned (1995).